JoshSchoen/vcl-quickstart/create-compute/README.md

 # SQL Tutorial: Creating Compute Groups and Profiles

 In this tutorial, you will learn how to create Compute Groups and Profiles in a VantageCold Lake database.
-Compute Groups & Profile is crucial for controlling workloads for departments applications, or projects, and then segregate processing, monitoring, reporting, and billing by department, application, or project VantageCold Lake environment.
+Compute Groups & Profiles are crucial for controlling workloads for departments, applications, or projects, and then segregate processing, monitoring, reporting, and billing by department, application, or project VantageCold Lake environment.
 [Learn more about Compute groups and profiles](https://docs.teradata.com/r/Teradata-VantageCloud-Lake/Using-VantageCloud-Lake-Console-to-Manage-VantageCloud-Lake/Managing-Environments/Compute-Groups/Creating-a-Compute-Group).

 ## Prerequisites

 Before you begin, make sure you have the following:

 - Access to a VantageCould Lake Console.
-If you need access contact your administrator or [start a trial]().
+If you need access contact your administrator or [start a free 14 day trial]().
 - Access to a VantageCold Lake Environment.
 Creating an environment is easy, here's a [tutorial]() to get you started.
 - Appropriate privileges or access to an account with sufficient permissions to create compute groups and profiles.